 State Route 530 leads into the center of Darrington.
 Turn left (north) in front of the convenience store.

-After ~1.5 miles turn right on the Dan Creek FSR #24.
+After ~1.5 miles turn right onto Dan Creek FSR #24 and follow this for 8 miles keeping left at the fork at 4.3 miles.
 The road switchbacks several times then begins a long traverse into the head waters of Dan Creek.

 Shortly thereafter stay right at a minor junction onto FSR #2435.

-At the fork stay to the right and follow to the end of the road at just over 4800' elevation.
+At this last fork, stay to the right and follow to the end of the road at just over 4800' elevation.
 This is where the trail starts.

 From the end of the road an easy trail follows the crest of the ridge towards White Chuck Mountain.

 For the standard northwest ridge route follow the trail as it drops down and around the southwest side of the northwest summit.
-As the trail breaks out into talus follow path up through this talus to reach the gully between the northwest and main summit.
+As the trail breaks out into talus, follow the path up through this talus to reach the gully between the northwest and main summit.
 45-60 minutes from end of road.
+From the entrance of the gully, ascend 30 vertical feet and then look for a ledge system leading out of the gully across the slabs to the right.
+Beyond the slabs, the climbers boot path should be easy to see and follow.
+It leads through a maze of down-sloping ledges and cliff bands as it ascends the southwest face below the crest of the ridge.
+There are two crux sections.
+The first is shown in the photo at left.
+The second is near the summit where exposed scrambling is required to cross through a notch.

 For routes on the north side of the mountain leave the trail after 20-30 minutes from the road and drop down through talus, open forest and brush to the base of the long north buttress of the northwest summit.
 Scramble around the base of the ridge then straight up through steep forest quickly reaching the large slabby basin below the north face.
 1.5-2 hrs from the road